This site celebrates the life and work of sculptor John

 1890:05: W. H. Hesketh, Esq.
 Plaster bust.
 Exhibited at Manchester Art Gallery, Eighth Autumn Exhibition, 1890 [MoS]

 18921892.01: The Ship Canal Digger.
-Bronze Statuette. - Manchester Art Gallery (until January 2011, on display in the CIS Manchester room until it closed.)
+Bronze Statuette. - Manchester Art Gallery (n display in the CIS Manchester room until the exhibition there was dismantled in 2011.)
 1893.21.
 On sale at Manchester Art Gallery, Eleventh Autumn Exhibition, 1893 for £75 10s.
 The only Cassidy work ever purchased by the Gallery from the artist.
 [MoS]

 1893.01: John Thomasson Relief medallion, Mere Hall gateway, Bolton, Greater Manchester.
 (Also plaques of Bolton coat of arms)